-Different types of economic system have overarching implications for the environment and the management of the climate crisis.
+These four types of economic systems have overarching implications for the environment and the management of the climate crisis.
 Economic systems determine the way a state or nation allocates its resources and apportions goods and services in the national community.
 Economic systems determine production, distribution and consumption as a function of a philosophical orientation.

 While there are a number of economic systems we can divide them into four basic classes: The traditional economy, the market economy, the command economy and the mixed economy.